An Ambitious Plan To Build Back Louisiana’s Coast

 Join us for an upcoming SciFri Event—live, in-person, and online.
 Be the first to hear when we’ve got something new and exciting on the calendar by subscribing to our email newsletter.

-Halle Parker is an environment reporter at WWNO in New Orleans, Louisiana.
+Halle Parker is a Coastal Desk Reporter for WWNO in New Orleans, Louisiana.

 IRA FLATOW: Now it’s time to check in on the state of science.